 - Flexible self-paced lectures and weekly live sessions with professors to develop graduate-level skills and thinking

 Rice's strong reputation with some of the world's best employers improve your chances of getting the job you want.

 Some of our alumni have gone to leading companies including:

-Enter a High-paying Market that is Growing Fast
+Enter a High-Paying Market That's Growing Fast